-Mr. Howell has 23 years of experience in the retail systems industry and has been the CEO and a Director of Posera-HDX Ltd. since November 2006.
-Mr. Howell has lead the Company through eight corporate acquisitions, two rounds of public company financing, and a corporate reorganization that allowed the Company to liquidate non-core business assets thereby realizing significant cash in-flow.
+Mr. Howell has 24 years of experience in the retail systems industry and has been the CEO and a Director of Posera-HDX Ltd. since November 2006.
+Mr. Howell has lead the Company through nine corporate acquisitions, three rounds of public company financing, and a corporate reorganization that allowed the Company to liquidate non-core business assets thereby realizing significant cash in-flow.

-Mr. Howell founded Howell Data Systems Inc. (HDS) and has been its President and CEO since 1992.
+Mr. Howell founded Howell Data Systems Inc. ("HDS") and has been its President and CEO since 1992.
 He has successfully managed the development of multiple successful software solutions and has overseen the distribution of point of sale and enterprise management software to thousands of end users.
 Mr. Howell has managed relationships with many leading North American retailers and has had direct responsibility for the sale, deployment, and ongoing support of many multi-million dollar retail system sales and service contracts.
 Mr. Howell has managed vendor relationships with tier one point of sale hardware manufacturers and has received retail systems training from IBM, NCR, Toshiba-TEC, Fujitsu, and Panasonic.
+Mr. Howell has managed hundreds of employees throughout his career and has built successful software development teams, customer support teams, and sales / account management teams.